helium/HIP/0001-longfi-and-lorawan.md

 DevEUI currently plays no role in LongFi, but remains important for LoRaWAN functions.

-Assuming the OUI is registered in the blockchain appropriately, hotspots will route the JoinRequest packet to the appropriate Router.
-The Router will use the Message Integrity Check (MIC) to authenticate the JoinRequest and, if successful, an unencrypted JoinAccept message will be communicated down to the hotspot which transmits to the device, providing a NetId, DevAddr, and AppNonce.
+Assuming the OUI is registered in the blockchain appropriately, Hotspots will route the JoinRequest packet to the appropriate Router.
+The Router will use the Message Integrity Check (MIC) to authenticate the JoinRequest and, if successful, an unencrypted JoinAccept message will be communicated down to the Hotspot which transmits to the device, providing a NetId, DevAddr, and AppNonce.

 ```